seastan/lotr-lcg-set-generator/README.md

   - Run the design tool and install `The Lord of the Rings LCG` plugin.
   - Click `Edit` -> `Preferences` -> `Language`.
 Make sure that "English-United States" is chosen for both `Game Language` and `User Interface Language`.
     Click `Drawing`.
 Make sure that `Text Fitting Methods` is set to `Reduce Line Spacing and Shrink Text`.
 Don't change any other preferences.
-  - Go to the plugins folder (run the design tool, then click `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close the program and delete or move all files, which names start with `TheLordOfTheRingsLCG`.
+  - Go to the plugins folder (run the design tool, then click `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close the program, and delete or move all files, whose names start with `TheLordOfTheRingsLCG`.
 Instead of them, copy all `.seext` files that you generated.

 7. Install the latest GIMP version from https://www.gimp.org/downloads/.

-8. Open GIMP, go to `Edit` -> `Preferences` -> `Folders` -> `Plug-ins`, add `GIMP` folder from this repo, click `OK` and then close GIMP.
+8. Open GIMP, go to `Edit` -> `Preferences` -> `Folders` -> `Plug-ins`, add `GIMP` folder from this repo, click `OK`, and then close GIMP.

 9. Install ImageMagick 7.0.10-28 (download Windows version from https://drive.google.com/file/d/1tBFGjE9OakbQNjY-Nqpxky14XVFdGL_G/view?usp=sharing,
 for other platforms look at https://download.imagemagick.org/ImageMagick/download/releases/).